JeffRice/reactUI/README.md

 (the `$` represents the shell's command prompt).

 Note that Mac OS has Python 2 pre-installed, and this server will only work with Python 3.
-When running the server, for simplicity always specify `python3` instead of just `python`
+When running the CLI, for simplicity always specify `python3` instead of just `python`.

 In this directory, create a Python [virtualenv](https://docs.python.org/3/library/venv.html) and install the server's dependencies.
-All commands should be run from the project's root, i.e. the directory containing this README.md file.
+All commands should be run from the project's root, i.e. the directory containing this README.md file:

 ```
 $ python3 -m venv venv